mde-pach/ezq/docs/user-guide/handlers.md

 ### Event Sourcing

-Event sourcing is a pattern where the state of your application is determined by a sequence of events.
-EZQ can be used as part of an event sourcing architecture:
+Event sourcing is a pattern where the state of your application is determined by a sequence of events. ezvent can be used as part of an event sourcing architecture:

 ```python
 class UserAggregate: